MariaSeraya/how-to-learn/README.md

 # How to learn
-### The first project completed on the course of web-developers from Yandex.Practicum
+### The first project completed on the course of web-developers from Practicum by Yandex

 **About the project:**
-* educational project;
+* educational project (made by brief);
 * landing page that talks about effective teaching methods, including the Oakley's techniques, Feynman's method and other.

 **Used in project:**